-6 questions we have about bombings in NY, NJ
+7 questions we have about bombings in New York and New Jersey

 What do the devices tell us?

-The pressure cooker bombs found at the 23rd Street and 27th Street locations in Manhattan contained the homemade explosive hexamethylene triperoxide diamine or HMTD according to multiple law enforcement officials.
-HMTD is a highly unstable explosive similar to TATP, which was used in the 2005 London bombings.
+The pressure cooker bombs found at the 23rd Street and 27th Street locations in Manhattan contained the homemade explosive hexamethylene triperoxide diamine, or HMTD, according to law enforcement officials.
+It is a highly unstable explosive similar to TATP, used in the 2005 London bombings.

-The ingredients are easy to obtain and recipes to make it are accessible online.
-Investigators believe Rahami used common precursor chemicals to make those explosives, now they are trying to find out where he purchased the ingredients according to the officials.
+The ingredients are easy to obtain, and recipes to make it are accessible online.
+Investigators believe Rahami used common precursor chemicals to make those explosives; now they are trying to find out where he purchased the ingredients, according to the officials.

-CNN's Perez said because the devices didn't work as well as they should have, it appeared Rahami did not have great expertise.
+CNN's Perez said it appeared Rahami did not have great expertise because the devices didn't work as well as they should have.

 "Some of them were pipe bombs, some of them were pressure cooker bombs with cell phones to detonate.
 So the question is: How did he come up with this recipe?
 Who taught him to do this?"